jmjos/ratatoskr/README.md

 ## Different routing algorithms

-Let's use the heterogeneous XYZ routing, which puts more load to lower layers, instead of conventional XYZ.
+Let's use the heterogeneous XYZ routing, which puts more load to lower layers.
+This differs from conventional XYZ routing.
 Therefore, we reconfigure the `config/network.xml` by changing the router properties in lines 12, 19, and 26 from

 ```xml
 <nodeType id="0">